seakintruth/r-podcastindex-generate-reports/README.md

 # r-podcastindex-generate-reports
 R language script to ingest the podcast index 2.0 database and generate reports.

+## What this R script does
+Downloads the full podcast database as a sqlite3 file over IPFS from the link available at https://podcastindex.org/

+Then generates descriptive analysis reports about the feeds in the database.
+On a 4 core 8 GB RAM circa 2012 machine this process takes roughly 4-6 minutes to generate the histogram, and boxplot reports.

 # Setup
 1. Install R (from https://cran.r-project.org/)
 1. Install dependencies